 In 2009, the Guam national football team experienced their first victory over a FIFA-registered side.

-According to the Pew Research Center, the religious demography of Guam in 2010 was researched.
+According to the Pew Research Center, the religious demography of Guam in 2010 shows that Christianity is the predominant religion.

-At the 2011 Pacific Games, Guam finished 14th of 22 countries in the medal count.
+At the 2011 Games, Guam finished 14th at the Pacific Games.

-In 2012, it was reported that Guam had "tremendous bandwidth" and internet prices comparable to those of the U.S. Mainland due to being at the junction of undersea cables.
+In 2012, Slate stated that Guam has "tremendous bandwidth" and internet prices comparable to those of the U.S. Mainland due to its location at the junction of undersea cables.

 In 2013, the Commission on Decolonization began seeking funding to start a public education campaign.